 Efforts to eliminate blight in the City of Kansas City, Mo. continue to move forward- one demolition at a time!
 In late spring 2016, the city embarked on a two-year, $10 million project to either tear down or rehab more than 800 blighted properties citywide.
 And through early 2017, the ambitious goal is in sight!

-By the end of 2016, more than 140 homes and buildings were demolished and another 40+ were ready for the wrecking ball.
+As of February 2017, more than 170 homes and buildings have been or are in the process of being demolished and another 140 are being rehabilitated- many of them sold through the Land Bank of Kansas City- and have been removed from the dangerous buildings list.
 Some of those tear downs were donated by private companies including Kissick Construction and Industrial Salvage & Wrecking.

 “I just want to give back,” said Chuck Cacioppo Jr., ISW president.
 “It gives me a good feeling to help the city eliminate some of these properties.”